29 June 2024

 Green hydrogen: Hype?
 Fad?
 Where are we with green hydrogen?

-Dorian de Kermadec, ESG Advisory Managing Director
+Dorian de Kermadec, Low Carbon Advisory Managing Director

 The last decade has seen rapid growth in awareness of the climate challenge.
 Policy responses to address the threat of global warming have also multiplied, following the goals of the Paris Agreement, which seeks to limit warming to below 1.5ºC as a reference.